-‘Playboy’ Model Khloe Terae Flaunts Flexibility Doing The Splits On Private Jet
+'Playboy' Model Khloe Terae Flaunts Flexibility Doing The Splits On Private Jet

 Khloe Terae is seriously flexible, and she wants you to know it.
 The Sports Illustrated Swimsuit and Playboy model showed off her skills on Instagram in a new Reel this week when she did the splits down the aisle of a private jet.

 The January 25 upload began with Khloe looking sophisticated while sipping from a white teacup on a flight.
-She rocked a powder blue velour tracksuit with her long, blond hair down as she looked at the person filming the video directly in front of her.
+She rocked a powder blue velour tracksuit, with her long, blond hair down as she looked at the person filming the video directly in front of her.
 She placed her left hand on her thigh and accessorized with a gold necklace with a ring pendant and dangly earrings.

-The video cut to show her standing up in between the seats.
+The video cut to her standing up in between the seats.
 She quickly hit the floor while barefoot as she put both hands in the air.

 "And then there's Khloe," the person behind the camera teased.